Jewel-GIS/Geodev-lab-project/README.md

 ## Research Question

-Which populated areas of Lagos City are most vulnerable to natural flooding based on elevation, rainfall, proximity to water bodies, and population density?
+Which populated areas of Bashorun Ward, Ibadan North LGA, Oyo State, are poorly served by both transportation infrastructure and health facilities?

 Built over twelve months with Geodev Lab Africa, Cohort One.
 See Project-brief.md for the full brief.